-WashPod units can be bought outright or provided with simple, no-nonsense monthly plans.
+The range of WashPod units can be provided with simple, no-nonsense monthly plans.
 See below for more details.

 Who is WashPod for?

-WashPod from Dignity Access is an accessible, mobile, temporary wet room for anyone who has a disability, either through trauma, injury or old age, and would like to spend longer in their own home.
-It can be fitted internally or externally.
+The WashPod range offers five rentable models of mobile, disabled wetrooms as a mid-term solution for anyone who has a disability, either through trauma, injury or old age, and would like to spend longer in their own home.
+They can be fitted internally or externally.

 Sounds interesting.
 What’s the first step?

 To ensure that WashPod is a feasible proposition, the first step is a telephone conversation to discuss your needs and the space you have available.
-This is usually followed up with an online search and a site visit.
+This is usually followed up with an online search and, if necessary, a site visit.